Thick Onion Tart

 The secret of this tart is to cook the onions until they almost caramelise so they form a thick, brown layer over the base.

-This recipe is adapted from Delia Smith's Complete Illustrated Cookery Course Serves 6 as a starter or 4 as a main course
+This recipe is from Delia's Complete Cookery Course.
+Serves 6 as a starter or 4 as a main course

 Begin by making the pastry as described in shortcrust pastry, adding the cheddar cheese, mustard powder and cayenne to the rubbed in mixture before you add the water.
 See Related Recipe and Video below.